-Horseracing Wrongs has been filing annual “Killed” lists since 2014; we are the first to ever do this.
-Here are the nine-year (’14-’22) state totals, and the totals for some of our most conspicuous tracks.
-Please note, however, that these figures are at a minimum: More, surely, were euthanized off-site or simply fell through record-keeping cracks.
+HW has been filing annual “Killed” lists since 2014.
+We are the first to ever do this.
+Here are the 11-year (’14-’24) state totals, as well as the totals for some individual tracks.
+Please note, however, that these figures are at a minimum.
+More horses, surely, were euthanized off-site or simply fell through record-keeping cracks.
 Not reflected, either, are the horses killed at the nation’s 200+ private training facilities.
 And finally, these numbers say nothing of the tens of thousands who were bled-out and butchered upon “retirement.”
-In short, this is but a partial reckoning.
+In short, this – over 11,000 confirmed kills in 11 years – is but a partial reckoning.

 Arizona